KV3RZZ/KV3RZZ/README.md

 - *if you have strange behavior*
 - *if you don't have a hobby*
 - *if you lie to other people*
-- *you don't respect other people*
+- *if you don't respect other people*
 - *if you copy other people's skins*

 **!additional information!**